ASTex-ICube/semiproctex/README.md

  #### ex: Texture synthesis comparisons

  BDD of 138 textures (cells, cracks, dots, lines, scratches, waves, networks, tilings, etc...) processed by 11 different texture synthesis methods.
-In these exeperiments, input textures are synthesized 2 times larger (note: this is not a limit of our method).
+In these experiments, input textures are synthesized 2 times larger.
+Note: this is not a limit of our method, but due to some deep learning methods this already required between 1 and 2 months of computation even with GPU...

  ![semiproctex](Images/texture_synthesis_comparisons_1024.jpg)